-Socio-Economic Impact - Provision of formal Sports Facilities, Public Spaces and Enhanced access to the Dam Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: emphasis on the preservation and enhancement of natural assets present on the site.
-This development proposal has strategically harnessed the high-quality vegetation in order to allow these natural systems to flourish and contribute to the sustainability of this proposed development.
-These natural areas can then be enjoyed by students and residents from the area.
-Provision of sports facilities: The proposed development makes provision for The No-Development option would represent a lost opportunity in terms of the benefits associated with the provision of formal sports facilities, however the public could continue to make use of the existing open spaces for running, cycling and fishing.
-Access to the dam would remain uncontrolled.
-Nature of impact: Positive Positive Negative Extent and duration of impact: Regional extent; permanent Regional extent; permanent Regional; temporary Probability of occurrence: Definite Definite Definite Degree to which the impact can be reversed: N/A - This is a positive impact proposed to be enhanced.
+Socio-Economic Impact - Broaden the rates base Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: The development will result in an increase development would also generate revenu consumption of water and electricity. e in the rates base.
+In addition, the proposed e for the local municipality from the The No-Development option would represent a lost opportunity in terms of the benefits associated with the an increase in the municipal rates base.
+The current situation would continue whereby the George Municipality allocates funds annually on security for the area and does not have the budget to maintain the open spaces.
+Nature of impact: Positive Positive Negative Extent and duration of impact: Regional extent; permanent Regional extent; permanent Regional extent; permanent Probability of occurrence: Definite Definite Improbable Degree to which the impact can be reversed: N/A - This is a positive impact proposed to be enhanced.
 N/A - This is a positive impact proposed to be enhanced.
-N/A Degree to which the impact may cause irreplaceable loss of resources: N/A - This is a positive impact proposed to be enhanced.
+Completely reversible Degree to which the impact may cause irreplaceable loss of resources: N/A - This is a positive impact proposed to be enhanced.
 N/A - This is a positive impact proposed to be enhanced.
-No loss of resource
+No loss of resource Cumulative impact prior to mitigation: Medium positive Medium positive Low - Medium negative Significance rating of impact prior to mitigation / enhancement: Medium positive Low-Medium positive Low - Medium negative Degree to which the impact can be mitigated: N/A - This is a positive impact proposed to be enhanced.
+N/A - This is a positive impact proposed to be enhanced.
+Can be mitigated Proposed enhancement / mitigation: The proposed development represents an enhancement measure on its own.
+Constructing the proposed development.